Meningitis

 Symptoms

 Symptoms of meningitis can appear in any order.
 Some may not appear at all.
-In the early stages, there may not be a rash, or the rash may fade on pressure.
+In the early stages, there may not be a rash, or the rash may fade when pressure is applied.

 You should get medical help immediately if you're concerned about yourself or your child.